skaulana/tidbits/readme.md

   to new IM windows.
 Originally built for version 2.6.4; build the DLL and drop in your _%APPDATA%\.purple\plugins_ directory for use.
 * `hexparse.php` - generates Verilog code to initialize a BlockRAM with hex data.
+* `pingnlog.sh` - simple shell script to periodically check a URL for uptime and output the results to a flat file.
+Useful with crontab.
 * `tfs_feature_cards.html` - creates printable cards for [TFS][5] features using
   the CSV export of a features query.